 Note that you can set BRIDGE_TYPE attribute to

 none if you need to leave the bridge empty.

-All three driver actions have a first parameter which is the XML VM template encoded in base64 format.
+All three driver actions receive the XML VM template encoded in base64 format by

-post driver has a second parameter which is the deploy-id of the Virtual Machine e.g.:
+stdin and a parameter which is the deploy-id of the Virtual Machine e.g.: